Skip to content

 def create_listener(config: TransportConfig) -> list[str]

-# Creates listener using factory
+# Create listener using the factory and return launcher args

 def connect(config: TransportConfig) -> None

-# Connects to existing endpoint
+# Connect to an existing endpoint

 def start_reader(message_handler: Callable, accept: bool = True) -> None